Link building. It’s the backbone of SEO.

 First, they occur naturally.
 Rather than being compelled to add a link to your site for whatever reason, website owners link to yours because your content is too terrific to pass up on.

 Effective backlinks come from authority sites relevant to yours.
-I’ll delve more deeply into what constitutes an authority site later, but suffice it to say that your links shouldn’t come from just anyone.
+We’ll delve more deeply into what constitutes an authority site later, but suffice it to say that your links shouldn’t come from just anyone.

 As for relevance, a hundred links from sites that have nothing to do with yours pale in comparison with a single link from a highly relevant site.